mythaxis/mythaxis.github.io/content/issue-26/Atmoboarders.md

 Way back.

 And, oh, how those atmoboards rose.
-Higher, ever higher, in unison—meaning *altogether**—*like eleven bright orange missiles.
+Higher, ever higher, in unison—meaning *altogether*—like eleven bright orange missiles.
 And soon the jet flames grew distant, resembling worms, tiny glowing worms rising deep into the night, toward the edge of our atmosphere, toward the cold silence of outer space and all the wonders it had to offer.

 ![Orbit-sml ><](images/Orbit.svg)